Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Related work

 \subsection{\textbf{\textsf{BCQ} answering problem}}

-The \emph{chase algorithm} \cite{CGP15}, which can be viewed as a form of \emph{forward chaining} \cite{RN20} or \emph{semantic tableau} \cite{H01}, is the state-of-the-art method in solving \textsf{BCQ} answering problems in database and knowledge representation.
-These methods are applied on the ground data and $\Sigma$-rules in the implication normal form.
-Unlike chase, our saturation-based query answering procedure does not require the grounding of clauses, which significantly reduces the amount of clauses that need to be generated and handled.
-In our procedures, the inferences are performed very differently, in particular we are not limited to forward chaining and instead the $\Sigma$-clauses can be saturated first and then data can be added.
+The \emph{chase algorithms} \cite{CGP15}, which can be viewed as a form of \emph{forward chaining} \cite{RN20} or \emph{semantic tableau} \cite{H01}, is the state-of-the-art methods in solving \textsf{BCQ} answering problems in database and knowledge representation.
+These methods are applied on the ground data and $\Sigma$-rules in implication normal form.
+Unlike chase, our saturation-based query answering procedure does not require the grounding of clauses, which significantly reduces the number of clauses that need to be generated and handled.
+In our procedures, the inferences are performed differently, in particular, we are not limited to forward chaining and instead the $\Sigma$-clauses can be saturated first and then data can be added.
 Not only do our procedures avoid grounding, but they can simulate grounding by performing inferences on data first.

+The following \emph{ontology-based data access} \cite{ADDGMR08,CGL07,DFKMSSS08,HMAMSPMFKKSSFHWK08} scenario further motivates the \emph{saturation-based methods} to address query answering problems: given a set~$\Sigma$ of guarded quantification formulas, a \textsf{BCQ} $q$ and datasets~$D$, checking whether $\Sigma \cup D \models q$ is equivalent to checking unsatisfiability of $\{\lnot q\} \cup \Sigma \cup D$. \begin{quote} Suppose both $q$ and $\Sigma$ are fixed.
+We pre-saturate $\{\lnot q\} \cup \Sigma$ and use~$N$ to denote this pre-saturation.
+Then, independent of the datasets~$D$, the saturation~$N$ can be reused in checking satisfiability of $N \cup D$.
+This prevents having to recompute numerous inferences of $\{\lnot q\} \cup \Sigma$ unnecessarily. \end{quote}

-Previous work investigate the \textsf{BCQ} answering problem for Datalog$^\pm$ \cite{CGL09} and description logics, such as guarded Datalog$^\pm$ rules \cite{CGP15,CGL12,CGF13} and fragments of the description logic~$\mathcal{ALCHI}$ \cite{KKZ12,CGL07,MRC14,RA10}.
+Previous works investigate the \textsf{BCQ} answering problem for Datalog$^\pm$ \cite{CGL09} and description logics, such as guarded Datalog$^\pm$ rules \cite{CGP15,CGL12,CGF13} and fragments of the description logic~$\mathcal{ALCHOI}$ \cite{KKZ12,CGL07,MRC14,RA10}.
 Constraints in relational databases and ontological languages in knowledge bases are widely formalised in rules of Datalog$^\pm$, therefore devising automated querying procedures for Datalog$^\pm$ is important.

 A Datalog$^\pm$ rule is a first-order formula in the form